-Of course, they’re probably not trying to help you save.
-These companies likely are selling a low introductory rate that will go up a few months later.
-Or they may just be trying to get your account number so they can switch you to a different provider without your permission.
+Salespeople who offer to save you money may ask for your account number or to see your bill.
+Most likely they are selling a low introductory rate or trying to get your account number so they can switch you to a different provider without your permission.

 ComEd, which owns the wires and poles, continues to distribute the power and is responsible for outages and billing, regardless of the power supplier.
-These costs – power generation and distribution – actually appear as separate line items on your bill.
+The costs of power generation and distribution appear as separate line items on your bill.

 - Never share your account number in person or over the telephone